Helping You After A Medical Professional Lets You Down

-California law allows a victim of medical malpractice to hold a hospital liable for the acts of a doctor, nurse, or other healthcare provider if they are an agent or employee of the hospital.
-When a hospital presents a physician as an employee, then a patient may reasonably assume that the physician is an employee of the hospital without making an inquiry on the subject.
-It is the job of the hospital’s management and board to ensure that they are providing the best standard of care.
-If the level of care you or a loved one receives does not meet industry standards for proper care, then the hospital may be responsible.
+California law allows a victim of medical malpractice to hold a hospital liable for the acts of a doctor if he or she is an agent of the hospital.
+When a hospital holds out a physician as an employee, a patient may reasonably assume that the physician is an employee of the hospital without making an inquiry on the subject.